 The way that consumers interact with brands is changing.
 We know this because a present day customer desires a more personalised way of engaging.
 This means that they expect their messages to be based on their location, demographics or interests, so any messages they receive will need to contain something that relates to them on a personal level.

-AI enables marketers to customise their communications on an individual level rather than the generic target groups that marketers relied on in the past.
+AI enables digital marketing specialists to customise their communications on an individual level rather than the generic target groups that marketers relied on in the past.
 Artificial intelligence achieves this by predicting customer behavior based on intelligence learned from previous interactions.
 This means that marketers can send content and marketing communications that are likely to convert a lead into a sale.

 This means each time you see a YouTube video recommendation or specific adverts are popping up on your web browser, AI has harvested your online behavioural patterns and has issued you new digital media based on the findings.